d4l3k/comic-rocket-api/README.md

 ```

 ## RECOMMENDATIONS_API_CALL

+This seems to only return an empty array.
+Potentially it could return a list of comics that you might be interested in.

 ```
 https://www.comic-rocket.com/api/1/recommendations/
 ```

-This seems to only return an empty array.

 Example response:
 ```json